 England started the last day, requiring 43 to win with four wickets left.
-In 55 minutes the match was over, the cautious methods of remaining England batsmen providing to no avail.
+In 55 minutes the match was over, and the cautious methods of the remaining England batsmen were provided to no avail.
 Fazal Mehmood considerably by the safe wicket-keeping of Imtiaz Ahmed who held seven catches in the match.

 This was the first defeat by England in a home match since South Africa won at Nottingham in June 1951.
 On Saturday, 16,800 people paid for admission to the second-highest number since the war.
 The total attendance was almost 25,000.
 The crowd on Monday reached about 24,000 and these two splendid gates went a long way towards giving Pakistan their profit off the tour.